GK-Hynes/Sort-Without-Articles/README.md

 When you try to set something to innerHTML that is not a string, such as an array, `toString` is called on it and by default a comma is put between each element.

-`join` joins the elements into one big string.
+`join("")` prevents this and joins the elements into one big string.